-- 4.1.
-Through the operation, maintenance and improvement of pump stations and watercourse assets within the District, the Board seeks to achieve a general balance of water level management that enables the drainage and irrigation of agricultural land, reduce the risk of flooding to developed areas, and sustain environmental features within the District. - 4.2.
-The Board monitors and reviews the condition of assets within its District, and a planned programme of maintenance is in place to ensure asset condition remains appropriate. - 4.3.
+4.1.
+Through the operation, maintenance and improvement of pump stations and watercourse assets within the District, the Board seeks to achieve a general balance of water level management that enables the drainage and irrigation of agricultural land, reduce the risk of flooding to developed areas, and sustain environmental features within the District.

+4.2.
+The Board monitors and reviews the condition of assets within its District, particularly pump stations and watercourses leading to pump stations or where overtopping from which could affect people and property.
+A planned programme of maintenance is in place to ensure asset condition remains appropriate.

+4.3.
 Where condition is not at the desired level, improvement works will be sought where considered by the Board to be practical and financially viable.
 Where improvement works meet the criteria set by Defra, financial support will be sought from the Government's Flood and Coastal Resilience Partnership Funding.
-Where possible, works will be undertaken in partnership with other Risk Management Authorities and the opportunity taken to work with natural processes. - 4.4.
-Maintenance work for and by the Board will be carried out in accordance with environmental best practice taking regard of local flood risk management requirements and strategies, opportunities for partnership working, environmental obligations and guidance available from Defra, the Environment Agency, and other organisations. - 4.5.
+Where possible, works will be undertaken in partnership with other Risk Management Authorities and the opportunity taken to work with natural processes.

+4.4.
+Maintenance work for and by the Board will be carried out in accordance with environmental best practice taking regard of local flood risk management requirements and strategies, opportunities for partnership working, environmental obligations and guidance available from Defra, the Environment Agency, and other organisations.

+4.5.
 The Board's power to carry out water level and flood risk management works are permissive, and resources are limited.
+The Board's policy following any hydraulic modelling of its district, will be to designate watercourses within the District as Primary, Secondary or

+Tertiary and prioritize resources to the appropriate maintenance and, where necessary, improvement of watercourses and associated structures.
+The Board acknowledges its most important water level management assets are the pump stations.

-- 4.6.
-All watercourses are the responsibility of riparian owners or other parties and the Board operates permissive powers under the Land Drainage Act 1991. - 4.7.
-The Board has a supervisory duty, under section 1(2)(d) of the Land Drainage Act 1991 over all matters relating to the drainage of land in its District and will, where appropriate, advise others regarding the undertaking of works where it is inappropriate for the Board to exercise its powers. - 4.8.
+4.6.
+All watercourses are the responsibility of riparian owners or other parties and the Board operates permissive powers under the Land Drainage Act 1991.

+4.7.
+The Board has a supervisory duty, under section 1(2)(d) of the Land Drainage Act 1991 over all matters relating to the drainage of land in its District and will, where appropriate, advise others regarding the undertaking of works when it is not appropriate for the Board to exercise its powers.

+4.8.
 The Board will also seek to ensure, where possible, that assets which reduce flood risk to the District, managed by other RMAs are maintained.
 Where those other RMAs do not have sufficient resource to provide maintenance, the Board will consider entering into a Public-Sector Co-operation Agreement to undertake that work on behalf of other RMAs.